hoichi/hoichi.io/contents/blog/2019-12-21-Real-World Composable Error Handling.md

 Now let’s talk about error handling.
 Note how `fetchError` has only one variant because bs-fetch uses `Js.Promise.error` for everything, and `Js.Promise.error` is [opaque by design](https://reasonml.chat/t/how-do-i-allow-consumers-of-promise-catch-the-errors/136/4).
 The thing is, you can technically throw anything in JS, not just an exception.
 If that worries you, run before it gets worse: the upcoming React [Suspense for Data Fetching in React](https://reactjs.org/docs/concurrent-mode-suspense.html) is officially supposed to throw promises [by way of algebraic effects](https://overreacted.io/algebraic-effects-for-the-rest-of-us/)).

 So here’s one spanner in the works: opaque types in underlying libs.
-We sort of know that what bs-fetch happens to throw _are_ exceptions, so we could use magic to convert `Js.Promise.error`, and then extract the message, but even if we _were_ to parse error messages, what good is that?
+We sort of know that what bs-fetch happens to throw _are_ exceptions, so we could use [magic](https://bucklescript.github.io/docs/en/intro-to-external.html#special-identity-external) to convert `Js.Promise.error`, and then extract the message, but even if we _were_ to parse error messages, what good is that?
 Parsing messages is heuristic and, therefore, brittle, and using them raw is only any good for technical purposes, like logging, not for anything user-facing.

-But speaking of logging, we didn’t fetch JSON to print it to console.
+But speaking of logging, we didn’t fetch JSON just to dump it it to console.
 Let’s decode.

 ## Decoding

-Of all the Reason json decoders I know, decco is by far the most sugary, using ppx to create decoders from annotated type definitions.
+Of all the Reason json decoders I know, [decco](https://github.com/reasonml-labs/decco) is by far the most sugary, using ppx to create decoders from annotated type definitions.
 Here’s how it looks.

 ```reason
 // GhRepo.re